exodustx0/aoc-2021/README.md

 ### Day 5

 When I first went most of the way through [A Tour of Go](https://go.dev/tour), I anticipated annoyance-to-come with how `if` conditions require brackets and there are no ternary conditions.
 The `(*Grid).drawLines` method that I wrote today made that come true.
 I tried to work around it by using a `switch` block and a label break, but any (significant) improvements in cleanliness were dashed by Go's formatter.
-I'm not saying it can't be done better; after all, I've only recently took the plunge into Go.
+I'm not saying it can't be done better; after all, I've only recently taken the plunge into Go.
 But I'm very much worried that all I'll end up learning about this is "deal with it".
 I suppose time will tell.

+### Day 6

+Nice breather, this :) very enjoyable challenge today, and it resulted in quite nicely legible code in my opinion.
+Go shone brightly today for me!